scikit-image/scikit-image/doc/source/skips/0-skip-process.rst

 ``Draft`` state, discussion continues as normal, and it can be proposed for acceptance again later once the objections are resolved.

-In unusual cases, the `scikit-image Steering Council`_ may be asked to decide whether a controversial SKIP is ``Accepted``.
+In unusual cases, when no consensus can be reached between core developers, the `scikit-image Steering Council`_ may be asked to decide whether a controversial SKIP is ``Accepted``.

 Maintenance